nimmis/docker-ubuntu/README.md

 This is a docker images with different LTS versions of Ubuntu with a working init process and syslog

-Now with 16.04 as latest
+Now with 16.04 as latest and 18.04 as beta build

 ### Why use this image